HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 ### Centering Navigations

 Sometimes you'll have a navigation that you want centered on the page.
 This is easy as pie if you got the last example.
-Open `centered-nav.html` and we will work through another example.
+Open <a href="exercises/centered-nav.html" class="exercise">**centered-nav.html**</a> and we will work through another example.

 First we need to change over our list from bulleted to inline:

-	ul li {
+	ul.nav li {
 		display:inline;
 	}

 Then its as easy as centering the text inside of the nav:

-	ul {
+	ul.nav {
 		text-align:center;
 	}

 Super basic, we can take it a step further and style the links for something a little more visually appealing:

-	ul li a {
+	ul.nav li a {
 		padding: 5px 10px;
 		color:white;
 		font-family: sans-serif;